Acadia’s Schoodic Peninsula Things To Do: A Complete Guide

 Schoodic Peninsula Camping

-Schoodic Woods Campground: The newest campground addition for Acadia National Park and the only campground located on the mainland section of the park.
-We drove through during our trip to Schoodic Peninsula and this campground looked very peaceful!
-Some large sites and plenty of privacy with sites surrounded by brush and trees.
+The newest campground addition for Acadia National Park and the only campground located on the mainland section of the park.

-Amenities & Facts:
+Schoodic Woods Campground Amenities & Facts:

-- Located 3 miles southeast of Winter Harbor
+• Located 3 miles southeast of Winter Harbor

-- Typically open end of May through early October
+• Typically open end of May through early October

-- Primitive walk in/hike in tent sites (no hook-ups)
+• Primitive walk in/hike in tent sites (no hook-ups)

-- 20 amp drive in tent sites/small RV sites
+• 20 amp drive in tent sites/small RV sites

-- RV electric only sites (20/30/50 amp)
+• RV electric only sites (20/30/50 amp)

-- RV with electric and water (20/30/50 amp)
+• RV with electric and water (20/30/50 amp)

-- Group tent sites
+• Group tent sites

-- 14-night max stay length
+• 14-night max stay length

-- Flush toilets, potable water, and dump station available.
+• Flush toilets, potable water, and dump station available.
 No showers or laundry.

-- Easy access to bike trails
+• Easy access to bike trails

-- Check-in time after 12pm; check-out time before 10am
+• Check-in time after 12pm; check-out time before 10am

 Reservation can be made on recreation.gov up to 2 months in advance.
 No first come first serve sites available.

-Read more on camping in the area in our Guide To The Best Camping Sites in Acadia National Park
+READ MORE: Guide To The Best Camping Sites in Acadia National Park

 Schoodic Peninsula Restaurants

 After leaving the park you will pass a restaurant with a unique name, The Pickled Wrinkle.
-If you did not already enjoy a picnic at Frazer Point or Schoodic Point, this is a wonderful spot for a bite to eat before the drive back to Mount Desert Island, or the campground if you are staying on the peninsula.
+If you have not already enjoy a picnic at Frazer Point or Schoodic Point, this is a wonderful spot for a bite to eat before the drive back to Mount Desert Island, or the campground if you are staying on the peninsula.
 We found it to be a busy spot on a Saturday afternoon and enjoyed delicious food and great service while sitting outside on the patio!

 Burgers with locally raised beef, pizzas, salads, wings, and gluten-free options!